-Arching of the back can be a normal body language, but in some cases, it can be a symptom of delayed physical and mental development (1).
+Arching of the back can be a normal body language, but in some cases, it can be a symptom of some type of discomfort, indigestion delayed physical and mental development (1).

 Why Do Babies Arch Their Backs?

-From mere fatigue to pain, arching backs in babies can mean a lot of things.
+From mere fatigueiXFeeling of tiredness and exhaustion. to pain, arching backs in babies can mean a lot of things.
 Let’s first know the harmless reasons for baby arching:

 1. Expressing emotions:

 Babies cannot speak, but it does not mean that they cannot communicate.
 Arching their back is one of the ways they express their frustration, anger, pain or such emotions.
 Just like adults, they could be upset for many reasons such as a change in their feeding bottle, a wet diaper or a boring toy.
 A sign of trapped gas after feeding also could include arching their back (2).